TonioGela/blog/content/testing-typelevel-toolkit.md

 ### BuildInfo magic

-To begin we had to transform the `tests` project in to a cross project (using [sbt-crossproject](https://github.com/portable-scala/sbt-crossproject), that is embedded in [sbt-typelevel]) and make every subproject `test` command depend on the publication of the respective artifact:
+To begin we had to transform the `tests` project in to a cross project (using [sbt-crossproject](https://github.com/portable-scala/sbt-crossproject), that is embedded in [sbt-typelevel]) and make every subproject `test` command depend on the publication of the respective artifacts:

 {% codeBlock(title="build.sbt") %}
 ```scala